 The company has recently filed a joint patent application with National Research Council of Cancer to protect the use of an antibody for use in cell based therapies.
-In addition, the company is in discussion with third parties to license additional intellectual properties to strengthen the company's portfolio.
+In addition, the company has also filed new patent application and is in discussion with third parties to license additional intellectual properties to strengthen the company's portfolio.